 Titles for Faculty who may provide health care services

 Under Vanderbilt University’s affiliation with Vanderbilt University Medical Center, credentialed/privileged faculty members may provide health care services.
-Health care professionals in the Vanderbilt University Medical Center who have medical staff or professional staff privileges at facilities on the main campus and 100 Oaks are required to have a Vanderbilt faculty appointment.
+Health care professionals in the Vanderbilt University Medical Center who have medical staff privileges at facilities on the main campus and 100 Oaks are required to have a Vanderbilt faculty appointment.